Temporary measures for the Research Training Program during the coronavirus pandemic

 Historical Australian Postgraduate Award stipend rates are also available.

 Universities are responsible for the application and selection processes for RTP Scholarships, so prospective candidates will need to contact their chosen university's postgraduate research office directly to discuss how to apply.
 The list of eligible universities is available in Table A and B of the Higher Education Support Act 2003.

 HDR Grievance Factsheet

-The department has released a factsheet designed to assist higher degree by research students, including RTP Scholarship recipients in navigating the different avenues available to pursue a grievance in regards to internal university issues.
+The department has released a factsheet designed to assist HDR students, including RTP Scholarship recipients, to navigate the different avenues available to pursue a grievance in regards to internal university issues.